-Paul Sharits was was born in Denver, Colorado and earned a BFA in Painting at The University of Denver's School of Art where he was a protege of Stan Brakhage.
+Paul Sharits was born in Denver, Colorado and earned a BFA in painting at the University of Denver's School of Art where he was a protege of Stan Brakhage.
 He also attended Indiana University in Bloomington, Indiana where he received an MFA in Visual Design.
 In July 1960, he married Frances Trujillo Niekerk, and in 1965 they had a son, Christopher.
-They divorced in 1970.He was subsequently a teacher at the Maryland Institute College of Art, Antioch College, and The State University of New York at Buffalo.
+They divorced in 1970.He was subsequently a teacher at the Maryland Institute College of Art, Antioch College, and, from 1973 to 1993, the State University of New York at Buffalo.

 Sharits is recognized internationally as a pioneering experimental filmmaker; however, he was trained as a painter and adapted strategies from both disciplines in his work.
-His influence on an international audience was very apparent during his life.
+His influence on audiences worldwide was very apparent during his life.

 Beginning in the 1960s, Sharits utilized structuralist theory and painting strategy to create non-narrative, non-objective works he called "flicker films" that were about the elements of film itself.
-He became a master of intercutting one media with the other, using linear film structures in his painting and planning his films with scores, conceived as colored ink drawings on grid paper.
+He became a master of intercutting one medium with the other, using linear film structures in his painting and planning his films with scores, conceived as colored ink drawings on grid paper.
 His Frozen Film Frame Series showed this process in reverse as two-dimensional, post-production renderings of his films.
-In these works, strips of film were sandwiched between two sheets of Plexiglas, which when lit are reminiscent of stained glass windows.
-Sharits later integrated individual words, polemic texts, sound tracks, and surreal meaning into his films and paintings, concurrent with his association with the Fluxus movement.
-His multiple projector installations during the 1970s in museums in New York, Buffalo, and Europe changed how the public perceived film
+In these works, strips of film are sandwiched between two sheets of Plexiglas, which when lit are reminiscent of stained glass windows.
+Sharits later integrated individual words, polemic texts, soundtracks, and surreal meaning into his films and paintings, concurrent with his association with the Fluxus movement.
+His multiple projector installations during the 1970s in museums in New York City, Buffalo, and throughout Europe changed how the public perceived film.

-The Burchfield Penney is also home to The Paul Sharits Archives, an important collection of material relating to the artists career.
+The Burchfield Penney is home to the Paul Sharits Archives, an important collection of material relating to the artist's career.
 Thanks to a generous donation from Christopher and Cheri Sharits these objects are now accessible in the Charles E. Burchfield Archives.

-This special collection includes 59 folders which contain film fragments, diagrams and instructions for different films, installations and unrealized projects.
-Also included are journal entries and correspondences with friends, colleagues and curators at various institutions.
+This special collection includes 59 folders which contain film fragments, diagrams, and instructions for different films, installations, and unrealized projects.
+Also included are journal entries and correspondence with friends, colleagues and curators at various institutions.